wso2/docs-ei/en/micro-integrator/docs/references/connectors/salesforce-rest-connector/sf-rest-connector-example.md

         1. Follow these steps to [generate the Access Tokens for Salesforce](sf-access-token-generation.md) and obtain the Client Id, Client Secret, Access Token, and Refresh Token.

         2. Navigate into the **Palette** pane and select the graphical operations icons listed under **Salesforce Connector** section.
-Then drag and drop the `init` operation into the Design pane.
+Then drag and drop the `init` operation into the Design panel.

             <img src="../../../../assets/img/connectors/salesforce-drag-and-drop-init.png" title="Drag and drop init operation" width="800" alt="Drag and drop init operation"/>